JanssenProject/jans/docs/admin/integration/passport-js.md

 ## Generate Keystore

-passport sends private key sign user data jwt to janssen server, for that we need to generate Keystore. keystore is a safe and passport-protected private key container.
+Passport sends private key sign user data jwt to janssen server, for that we need to generate Keystore. keystore is a safe and passport-protected private key container.
 Use the below commands:

 ```
 # generate Keystore